gitGHOSThub/CPI-111-Project/README.md

-Main branch where all final merges will go.
+Master branch is where all final merges will go.
-DO NOT use this branch to push direct changes.
+Do not use master branch to push changes.